One hour from Luxembourg

 Discover what life was like for the Romans who lived in the Saar Lor Lux region 2,000 years ago at this reconstructed villa rustica in Pearl-Borg.
 In addition to archaeological treasures, you can see a complete four-stage bath house and dress up like a Roman.

-The Villa Borg, just 40 minutes from Luxembourg City, also houses a tavern serving Roman-style dishes.
+The Villa Borg, just 40 minutes from Luxembourg City and opens for again on 14 February.
+It also houses a tavern serving Roman-style dishes.
 Afterwards, you can do some cut-price shopping in Perl.

 Fort Hackenberg, Veckring